pblottiere/pblottiere.github.io/projects/index.md

   + {:.item} <a href="https://github.com/qgis/QGIS-Sysadmin">QGIS-Sysadmin</a>: automated deployment scripts for qgis4 server
   + {:.item} <a href="https://github.com/qgis/QGIS-Documentation">QGIS-Documentation</a>: documentation repository

+## pyogctest

+<a href="https://github.com/pblottiere/pyogctest">pyogctest</a> is a Python
+tool to run OGC test suites from your terminal.
+It's currently used and deployed in the QGIS continuous integration process to test QGIS Server services and certification status.

 ## Graffiti

 For the purpose of QGIS Server and performance analysis for WMS service, I developped